llvm/circt/docs/Dialects/FIRRTL/RationaleFIRRTL.md

 inability to reconcile the goals at the top of this section.
 Discussion in the subsequent section involves approaches to unify these two approaches.

-#### Alternative Approaches to Name Preservation Modes
+#### Alternative Approaches to Name Preservation Modes and Historical Background

-The following alternatives were considered instead of the debug/release solution.
+The following alternatives were implemented or considered instead of the debug/release solution.

+First, we created dead wire taps _with symbols_ for all "named" things in the original FIRRTL design.
+We would then try to use these dead wire taps in place of unnamed things when possible.
+This simple solution produced much more readable Verilog.
+However, this also had a number of problems.
+Namely, leaving in dead wire taps would result in situations where ports that downstream users were expecting to be removed were not.
+E.g., a module with dead wire taps would result in more ports at a physical design boundary.
+Additionally, leaving in dead wire taps may introduce coverage holes for verification teams.
+We attempted to remove dead wire taps when possible.
+However, this was problematic as we had given them symbols which indicates that they may have external readers (e.g., from a manually written testbench) and was intended to indicate that later passes could never remove these.
+We considered using an alternative to a symbol, but this was rejected due to its highly special-cased nature---it was forcing us to communicate a Chisel expectation/semantic all the way to HW/SV dialects.

+These drawbacks are unfortunate because they stem from learned expectations of how the Scala-based FIRRTL Compiler worked.
+A negative view of this is that some level of optimization was required for a learned definition of correctness.
+If CIRCT was the first FIRRTL compiler, we may have been able to circumvent these problems with alternative means that included modifications to Chisel.

-First, we originally considered having CIRCT create "debug modules" that included all named signals in the design.
+Second, we considered having CIRCT create "debug modules" that included all named signals in the design.
 An instance of this debug module would then be instantiated, via a SystemVerilog `bind` statement, inside the original module.
 This was an early suggestion.
 However, a concern of users of any "debug module" is that the debug module would not show usages of the named signals.
 E.g., the example circuit shown above would compile to something like:

 ``` verilog